 "Lost Our Home cares for a segment of our community that often has very limited resources and they are a lifeline to many.
 Meeting the animals at the shelter and seeing how well loved and cared for they are was the highlight of my visit.
 Lulu's Fund is proud to partner with them on this very important project."

-~ Sandy Day Vice President The Timothy T. Day Foundation
+~ Sandy Day Vice Chairman, Lulu's Fund a part of the Timothy T. Day Foundation

 Owning Our Future: Physical Improvements and Financial Advantages